 Maintaining a yard is enough work as it is.
 But throwing a dog into the mix can present its own series of challenges.
 From preventing digging to urine burns and eaten plants, there are so many things to think about.
-Luckily, following these tips can help you pet-proof your landscaping and therefore, reduce stress and worry about what Fido is up to in the garden.
+Luckily, following these tips for pet safe landscaping.

 The Do’s and Don’ts of Pet-Proof Landscaping